 Operations Manager, Tour Leader

-Dan is responsible for the every day running of Tadorna Tours, she also leads our Day Trips and Uk Trips as well as running our work on Porpoise in the Gower.
+Dan is responsible for the every day running of Tadorna Tours, she also leads some of our Day Trips, UK Tours and is a core member of the Wildlife Education team.

 Interests: Birds, Wildfowl, Coastal Wildlife, Waders, Cetaceans